gregorriegler/mob-programming-rpg/retro/microretro-2023-03-09.md

         -   if it works -> uncomment
     -   3. Family & Size (maybe Roboto, or ChatGPT suggestions)

+## Short Mid-session Retro

+-   mobbing works! surprised
+-   +1 Joel has a different style, but it still works, just works
+-   Uncomfortable in the beginning, but got better as we went
+-   liked - started with a specific GH issue about improving the font of the game
+-   not only what font to use, but where to change it
+-   many ideas about how to go about it
+-   got better direction - "make it more readable"
+-   change in one single place, w/o changing the 3rd party css file
+-   "more than the sum of the parts"
+-   used some AI in the process
+-   very curious where this is going - are we under-utilising it?
+-   happy to work with the team and new people

 ## Bond

 -   Try a [warmup exercise](../docs/warmup-exercises.md)